夫婦別姓も選べる社会へ!訴訟 Lawsuit for a Society Where Couples Can Take Separate Surnames!

 Plaintiff Yukari Uchiyama

-Plaintiffs Touko Kurokawa and Mitsuru Nezu
+Plaintiffs: Touko Kurokawa and Mitsuru Nezu

 Plaintiff Megumi Ueda